Chris Stapleton: Personal life

-Stapleton is married to singer-songwriter Morgane Hayes.
-The couple met when they were working at adjacent publishing houses and married in 2007.
-Stapleton and his wife have five children: a son born in 2009, a daughter born in 2010, twin sons born in 2018, and a son born in 2019.
-They live in Nashville.
+Stapleton has been married to singer-songwriter Morgane Hayes since 2007.
+They met while working at adjacent publishing houses.
+Stapleton and his wife live in Nashville and have five children together: a son born in 2009, a daughter born in 2010, twin sons born in 2018, and a son born in 2019.

 Awards

 Stapleton has received numerous awards and nominations.
-He is the recipient of eleven Grammy Awards, eleven Academy of Country Music Awards, fifteen Country Music Association Awards, five Billboard Music Awards, two iHeartRadio Music Awards, among others.
-For his work as composer he has received nine ASCAP Country awards, including the Vanguard Award.
-In 2019, Stapleton was recognized by the Academy of Country Music as the inaugural ACM artist-songwriter of the decade.
+He is the recipient of 12 Grammy Awards, 11 Academy of Country Music Awards, 15 Country Music Association Awards, five Billboard Music Awards, two iHeartRadio Music Awards, among others.
+For his work as composer, Stapleton has earned nine ASCAP Country awards, including the Vanguard Award.
+In 2019, he was recognized by the Academy of Country Music as the inaugural ACM artist-songwriter of the decade.
 Traveller was Billboards Top Country Album of the decade.